Netflix/weep/README.md

 git push origin v1.2.3
 ```

-Goreleaser will create a draft release on the [Releases page](https://github.com/Netflix/weep/releases).
-If everything
+Goreleaser will automatically create a release on the [Releases page](https://github.com/Netflix/weep/releases).
-looks good, press Publish and the release will be made public.